BERLINSAMUELRAJ/Dominos---Predictive-Purchase/README.md

 # Dominos - Predictive Purchase Order System

 ![](https://github.com/BERLINSAMUELRAJ/Dominos---Predictive-Purchase/blob/main/481661596_122210809634205100_6870617675683039272_n.jpg)

 ## Project Overview
 This project focuses on building a **Predictive Purchase Order System** for **Dominos**.
 The goal is to optimize the ingredient ordering process by predicting future pizza sales and generating accurate purchase orders.
 By forecasting sales, Dominos can ensure optimal ingredient availability, reduce waste, and avoid stockouts — directly improving customer satisfaction and operational efficiency.

+This project also aims to optimize Domino’s ingredient ordering process by predicting future pizza sales and generating actionable purchase orders.
+By forecasting demand accurately, Domino’s can ensure the right inventory levels, reduce wastage, and improve operational efficiency.

 ---